• Skip to primary navigation

 Dipping gujiya in sugar syrup is optional.
 It makes the gujiya moist and gives a wonderful glaze.

-Add water and sugar in a pan.
+Add water and sugar to a pan.
 Add the saffron.
 Boil for about 5 minutes on medium-high heat to make a sticky sugar syrup.
 Transfer to a bowl and let the syrup cool down.

 sugar syrup with saffron